Eawag-SIAM/SimulatedAnnealingABC.jl/docs/src/example.md

 nothing  # hide
 ```

 For the sake of this example we simulate data.
-The random seed has a large influence on how the simulation
+Note, the random seed has a large influence on how the simulation
 result looks like.
 ```@example 1
 # "true" parameters